brizee/KnetikUnitySDK/README.md

 EXAMPLE:
 ```
-ApiUtil.setApiHost("sapi.dev.atentiv.com");
+ApiUtil.setApiHost("your.sapi.server.com");
-ApiUtil.setClientKey("cBYlCDAeXL");
+ApiUtil.setClientKey("some_client_key");
-ApiUtil.setClientSecret("pjas2OYrH8FSWHMRoLkoMw0LRCosRm");
+ApiUtil.setClientSecret("some_secret_key");
 ```

   Using these three calls, SAPI would know to whom it needs to talk to and what is the key/secret for communication.
 This should be done before any calls made to the API.
-In the sample, this has been done in StartMenuController::Start function.
+In the sample, this has been done in StartMenuController::Start function with placeholders.
+The real information should be provided to you by Knetik Media and the admin panel.

   After initializing the API, you could call different functions in the API to login/register.
 Please note that, other functions would not be available before having an authenticated session to SAPI.